NicholasAKovacs/Skynet/README.md

 ---

-## 🚀 Future Work
+## 🚀 Future Work & Collaboration

-This project serves as a launchpad for more advanced analyses:
+The roadmap below outlines several exciting avenues for future development, progressing from data enrichment to cutting-edge deep learning applications.

+### 1. Data Expansion & Integration
+To build a powerful model, we need a comprehensive dataset.
+A primary goal is to integrate additional data sources for a multi-faceted view of global travel, its drivers, and its potential role in the international transmission of pathogens like influenza.

+* **Build a Complete U.S. Network**: Incorporate **U.S. domestic flight data** from the BTS to complement the international data, creating a complete and dense air travel graph for the United States.
+* **Create a Global Travel Graph**: Expand beyond U.S.-centric routes by integrating **global international flight data** from sources like OpenSky Network to model the entire worldwide system.
+* **Incorporate Land & Sea Travel**: Add data on cross-border travel at **U.S. land ports and seaports** to capture other major modes of international transit.
+* **Add Richer Indicators**: Integrate more diverse datasets from the **World Bank Open Data** and other sources, such as data on international trade, tourism expenditures, fuel prices, and global connectivity metrics.

+### 2. Advanced Predictive Modeling
+This involves moving beyond baseline models to apply more sophisticated techniques for forecasting and inference, providing excellent practice for anyone looking to sharpen their ML skills.

-* **Advanced Time-Series Forecasting**: Implement a model using `Prophet` to include seasonality and external regressors (like GDP) for a more robust forecast.
+* **Time-Series Forecasting**: Implement a robust forecasting model using **`Prophet`** or Bayesian methods to include seasonality and external regressors (like GDP) for a more accurate counterfactual analysis of the pandemic's impact.
+* **Gradient Boosting Models**: Utilize powerful tree-based models like **XGBoost** or **LightGBM** to identify the most important features driving passenger volume and benchmark their performance.
-* **Deep Learning**: Build a PyTorch-based Multi-Layer Perceptron (MLP) to predict passenger volume and compare its performance to tree-based models like XGBoost.
+* **Deep Learning with PyTorch**: Build and train a **Multi-Layer Perceptron (MLP)** to predict passenger volume, providing hands-on practice with core PyTorch concepts on large-scale tabular data.

-* **Graph Neural Networks (GNNs)**:
-    * Incorporate US domestic flight data to build a complete, dense air travel graph.
+### 3. Network Science with Graph Neural Networks (GNNs)
+The most advanced modeling goal is to treat the entire air travel system as a complex, interconnected graph to uncover network effects.

-    * Model airports as nodes and flight routes as edges.
+* **Graph Construction**: Model airports as **nodes** (with features like country, GDP, and passenger volume) and flight routes as **edges** (with features like passenger flow and number of carriers).
+* **Predictive Tasks**: Use a GNN (e.g., with PyTorch Geometric) to tackle advanced problems such as:
-    * Use a GNN to predict future traffic on a specific route (edge prediction) or identify emerging hub airports (node prediction).
+    * **Edge Prediction**: Forecast future passenger traffic on a specific route.
+    * **Node Prediction**: Identify airports that are likely to grow in importance as global hubs.

+### 4. Capstone Application: Epidemiological Modeling
-* **Epidemiological Modeling**: The ultimate goal is to leverage this air travel network as a substrate to model the potential spread of infectious diseases, incorporating global influenza surveillance metrics (genomic, antigenic, and hospitalization data) from sources like the CDC and WHO.
+The ultimate long-term vision is to leverage this global travel network as a substrate for modeling infectious disease spread, perfectly merging this project with real-world public health challenges.

+* Integrate global **influenza surveillance data** (genomic, antigenic, and clinical metrics like ILI rates and hospitalizations) from sources like the CDC and WHO.
+* Build a model that uses the air travel graph to forecast the most likely pathways of viral dissemination and identify countries at the highest risk from an emerging strain.

 ---